livepeer/LIPs/LIPs/LIP-livepeer_treasury.md

 ## Specification

-Because this spec covers updates across many areas of the Livepeer protocol, it will be accompanied by a reference implementation.
-It will attempt to convey a plain English expectation of the intended behavior, as well as reference to any changes/additions to the protocol so that it can be verified by an auditor, however the implementation details will be left to the accompanying candidate implementation.
+Because this spec covers updates across many areas of the Livepeer protocol, it first attempt to explain a plain English writeup of the intended behaviors encoded into the treasury and associated code updates to capture voting state.
+But it will be accompanied by two additional assets:

+1) A rigorous technical specification of the updates.
+This will allow an auditor to confirm that the implementation matches the specificly intended behavior.
+2) A reference implementation.

+Where the English description contained in this proposal leaves ambiguity, seems at odds with, or omits certain detail, the rigorous technical spec should always take priority.

+### Summary

-### Creation of the treasury - The Governor framework
+#### Creation of the treasury - The Governor framework

 A Livepeer Treasury will be created using the popular [Governor Framework]() as used within many decentralized projects including Compound and Uniswap, and supported by tools such as Tally.
 In particular, we'll be deploying an instance of a Governor based off of the popular [OpenZeppelin]() implementation.
 However in order to comply with Livepeer's existing delegated stake weighted governance, our implementation will differ from OpenZeppelin's in that we won’t use the default `GovernorVotes` (”voting power”) and `GovernorCountingSimple` (”tallying”) extensions, but rather implement our custom logic for both.